sybrew/the-seo-framework/readme.txt

 		* The changes:
 			* The deprecation function handler `deprecated.php` has been moved to the `/autodescription/inc/functions/` folder, from the `/autodescription/inc/deprecated/` folder.
 		* This cleans up the folders and some code.
-	/
-	* TODO :: CONTINUE THIS EFFORT IN 3.0.0? :: Not all classes are now always available.
+	* Not all classes are now always available.
 Unless methods of such are called or required.
 		* This massively improves performance and reduces memory usage.
 		* This completely changes the architecture of the plugin.
 		* This is handled through autoloading, interfaces and magic methods.
 		* Classes affected:
-			/
 			* Debug
-			* TODO AdminPages
-			* TODO Admin-Init
-			* TODO Deprecated
-			* TODO Termdata?
-			* TODO Postdata?
-			* TODO Inpost?
-			* TODO Compat?
 				* How this is handled:
-			* All publicly accessible (with public visibility, without "@access private" documentation) are set in [interfaces](http://php.net/manual/en/language.oop5.interfaces.php).
+					* The common publicly accessible (with public visibility, without "@access private" documentation) methods are set in [interfaces](http://php.net/manual/en/language.oop5.interfaces.php).
-			* These interfaces are autoloaded TODO (or automatically loaded?).
 					* When an interface method is accessed, it will autoload the required class and the method will propagate to default behavior.
 					* In general, this should improve performance and reduce plugin resource usage.
-			* This is also known as the Singleton approach, while maintaining the promised `the_seo_framework()` way of object interaction.
 					* These changes shouldn't affect current code.
 If anything goes wrong, a "_doing_it_wrong()" notice is output.
 Thanks to magic methods.
+			* Deprecated
+				* How this is handled:
+					* When an inaccessible method is called, the magic method `the_seo_framework()->__call()` fires.
+					* Then the `The_SEO_Framework\Deprecated` class is autoloaded and cached within the magic method, quite like a singleton.
+					* If the method is found in that class, it will be called with all parameters passed to it.
+Otherwise, a default "method doesn't exist" notice is output, which resides in the new Debug class.
 	/
 	* Class `The_SEO_Framework\Load` is now final, and can't be extended upon anymore.
+		* I am aware that this essentially removes any possible access to protected methods.
+		* This improves plugin consistency and prevents other plugins from creating very unexpected behavior.
+		* Nevertheless, if you have a feature suggestion, you know where to find me!
 	* The `license.txt` file has been updated to improve readability.
 The contents have not been changed.
+	/
 	* TODO The `title_seperator` option has been changed and updated to `title_separator`.
 Note the typo. // TODO Is this really needed?
 Perfection can take its toll.
 	* Method `the_seo_framework()->post_status()`'s third parameter was unused.
 It's now used to echo (true) or return (false) the value, default return (false).
 	* Method `the_seo_framework()->no_more_genesis_seo()` has been renamed to `disable_genesis_seo`, without deprecation as it was marked private.